-Dr. Hidde Van Der Ploeg, a senior research fellow at the University of Sydney?s School of Public Health in Australia, and his colleagues found that sitting for 11 or more hours per day increased risk of death by 40 percent, regardless of other activity levels.
-Dr. Ploeg is not alone in his findings; the larger community is on the same page.
-A recent review of 43 studies analyzing daily activity and cancer rates found that people who reported sitting for more hours of the day had a 24% greater risk of developing colon cancer, a 32% higher risk of endometrial cancer and a 21% higher risk of lung cancer?irrespective of how much they exercised.
+Dr. Hidde Van Der Ploeg, a senior research fellow at the University of Sydney’s School of Public Health in Australia, and his colleagues found that sitting for 11 or more hours per day increased the risk of death by 40 percent, regardless of other activity levels.
+Dr. Ploeg is not alone in his findings; the broader community is on the same page.
+A recent review of 43 studies analyzing daily activity and cancer rates found that people who reported sitting for more hours of the day had a 24% greater risk of developing colon cancer, a 32% higher risk of endometrial cancer and a 21% higher risk of lung cancer irrespective of how much they exercised.

 Why is continuous sitting so harmful?

-New research has been able to pin point as to why sitting for long is harmful; researchers opine that sitting for long impairs the body?s ability to deposit fat from the blood stream into the body, leading to constantly elevated levels of blood fat that can lead to cardiovascular problems.
-In addition to this, the body?s good fat molecules, commonly known as HDL are less efficient in their work.
+New research has been able to pinpoint as to why sitting for long is harmful; researchers opine that sitting for long impairs the body’s ability to deposit fat from the bloodstream into the body, leading to consistently elevated levels of blood fat that can lead to cardiovascular problems.
+In addition to this, the body’s useful fat molecules, commonly known as HDL, are less efficient in their work.

 Where are we in India on this?

-Most of the employers are not cognizant of the perils of sitting for long time on desks, though some startups are leading the pack, Swapnil Sahu, alumnus of IIT Kharagpur and Director of Architectural firm Arth Design says ?we changed our office just because we wanted an office with terrace where people can go and work from, if they want to, most of the employees like working from the terrace in the Hyderabad office, being seated in the open sky makes them take a stroll more frequently.?
-When quizzed about productivity loss, as they are not in a closed office, Swapnil said that there has been no loss of productivity, they are making lesser errors and designs are more creative than before.
-Startups like The Viral Fever, of the startup video series Pitchers fame are experimenting with minimal desks for staff and lots of flexible seating and working options, this trend is catching up with new clients, albeit a bit slowly says Sahu.
+Most of the employers are not conscious of the perils of sitting for a long time on desks, though some Startups are leading the pack, many have changed the office just because the new generation of employees want an office with terrace where they can go and work from if they want to.
+Being seated in the open sky makes them take a stroll more frequently.
+Contrary to expectations, there is no loss of productivity; in fact, staff make fewer errors and become more creative than before.
+Startups are experimenting with minimal desks for staff and lots of flexible seating and working options; this trend is catching up with traditional players too.

-Mrbutton.com, an online retailer for men?s fashion wear has no fixed seats for the employees, they can choose to work from where they want to.
+At a leading fashion retailer, they have no fixed seats for the employees; they can choose to work from where they want to.
 They can either work on the cafeteria table or from the couch or working tables.
-The company COO Gourav Khetan says, ?
-We don?t want our colleagues to be glued to desks, we are promoting a culture wherein team members have to walk to the other person and discuss the issue face to face, instead of sending emails or text messages.
-This works very well as most of the time team members walk down to discuss the issues with their colleagues, and being in India, the moment you go to someone?s desk they stand up.?
+They don’t want employees to be glued to desks, and are promoting a culture wherein team members have to walk to the other person and discuss the issue face to face, instead of sending emails or text messages.
+This works very well as most of the time, team members walk down to discuss the issues with their colleagues and being in India, the moment you go to someone’s desk, they stand up.

-InMobi, the famous billion-dollar unicorn from India has one of the best wellness at work programs In India christened as Live-Laugh-Leap.
-Kevin Freitas, Director HR spoke about their recently launched Desktop Yoga Initiative, ?To bring in the enthusiasm for Yoga, we began the day with doing desktop yoga.
-InMobi was converted into a Zen Zone, with every InMobian stretching and breathing according to the instructions on their desks.?
+InMobi, the famous billion-dollar unicorn from India, has one of the best wellness at work programs In India christened as Live-Laugh-Leap.
+Their HR team, spoke about their Desktop Yoga Initiative, “to bring in the enthusiasm for Yoga, we began the day by doing desktop yoga.
+InMobi was converted into a Zen Zone, with every InMobian stretching and breathing according to the instructions on their desks.
 Continuing the trend, regular Yoga classes have kicked off thrice a week in the office premises for people to come and make it a regular practice.
-With motivating videos, catchy e-mailers, colorful posters and interactive events, it was all about catching the eye and nudging InMobians to be a better version of themselves.?
-It?s not an initiative that is run by HR at InMobi, it is an initiative run by InMobians themselves, for themselves, adds Freitas.
+With motivating videos, catchy e-mailers, colourful posters and interactive events, it was all about catching the eye and nudging InMobians to be a better version of themselves.
+It’s not an initiative that is run by HR at InMobi, and it is an initiative run by InMobians themselves, for themselves.”

 What can you do?

-Script a keep-moving plan that weaves in seamlessly with your daily work routine.
-There are many small activities that can keep you moving without impacting productivity at work.
+Script a keep-moving plan that weaves seamlessly with your daily work routine.
+Many small activities can keep you moving without impacting productivity at work.
 Learning desk yoga is another good option; it will give you a bouquet of exercise, which does not need elaborate space for exercising.
-Using simple and less than 5 minutes of individual activities you can stretch and keep your body from stagnating in one place.
+Using simple and less than 5 minutes of individual activities, you can stretch and keep your body from stagnating in one place.

-In the western countries, standing desks have come into fashion, where you stand and work.
-Notable companies like Hubspot, the global leader in Cloud based CRM software and Pharma major, Glaxo have experimented with standing desks in their office.
-The trend is yet to catch up in India and most of the employers we interacted with do not plan to introduce it in the near future.
-You could buy an elevated stand and covert your table into a standing desk, that?s a makeshift arrangement and would not burn a big hole in your pocket.
-Building on this opportunity, Luke Leafgren, who completed his Phd from Harvard University raised over US $ 100k in a crowd funding campaign to build a portable standing desk.
-It is called StandStand, you can use it anywhere you work to transform a table or desk into a standing desk.
+In western countries, standing desks have come into fashion, where you stand and work.
+Notable companies like Hubspot, the global leader in Cloud-based CRM software, and Pharma major, Glaxo, have experimented with standing desks in their office.
+The trend is yet to catch up in India, and most of the employers we interacted with do not plan to introduce it soon.
+You could buy an elevated stand and covert your table into a standing desk; that’s a temporary arrangement and would not burn a big hole in your pocket.
+Building on this opportunity, Luke Leafgren, who completed his Ph.D. from Harvard University, raised over US $ 100k in a crowdfunding campaign to build a portable standing desk.
+It is called StandStand, and you can use it anywhere you work to transform a table or desk into a standing desk.